Bella Thorne Flaunts Flat Tummy With Lower Body Challenge

 Another user was impressed with her ability to look great even while lying down.
 “Bella how do u still look good in this angle,” they wondered.

 “You are looking fit Bella!
-Hope your app helps a lot of people,” a follower proclaimed, along with several smiley face and workout emojis.
+Hope your app helps a lot of people,” a follower proclaimed, along with several smiley face and workout emoji.

 However, some of Thorne’s fans were more skeptical about her supposed workout regime, stating, “Bella….. girl I love you so much but let’s be real you don’t workout???? atleast you don’t post about it if you do.”